adamsalowitz/resume/README.md

 - Over 20 years experience in IT
 - 1+ year experience with Agile, working in sprints and Kanban
 - Broad knowledge base with deep understanding of several topics, including network, monitoring, and logging
-- System admin and developer experience
+- System admin, and developer experience
+- Strong automation skills
 - Fluent in most operating systems, including Linux, Solaris, UNIX, Windows, MacOS, and Cisco IOS/NX-OS
 - Passionate about doing things the right way
 - Always security-focused
 - User of and advocate for Free & Open Source Software
 - Detail-oriented, through, and great at documentation
-- Enjoys mentoring, teaching, and training other team members
+- Enjoys mentoring, teaching, and training
 - Proficient in Microsoft Word

 ### Work History